otu165/Algorithm/README.md

 ## Rules
 - ✔️ : Solved it myself
 - 🔺 : Got help and solved
-- ❌ : Could not solve
+- ❌ : failed to solve

 <br />